colskid/Managed-Service-MS-AD/README.md

 ### 2. Deploy a Windows Virtual Machine

-After provisioning the AD servers, you'll need to deploy a Windows virtual machine that will be added to the domain.
-Here's what you need to do:
+After provisioning the AD servers, I needed to deploy a Windows virtual machine that will be added to the domain.
+Here's what I did:

 - Access the Google Cloud Console.
 - Go to the **Compute Engine** section.